Pink diamond: In popular culture

-In February 2021, American rapper Lil Uzi Vert revealed that he had a 10-11 carat pink diamond implanted in his forehead.
-In June 2021, he removed the diamond from his forehead.
+In February 2021, American rapper Lil Uzi Vert revealed that they had a 10-11 carat pink diamond implanted in their forehead.
+In June 2021, they removed the diamond from their forehead.

 In July 2022, a mine in Angola yielded a pink diamond that is believed to be the largest discovered since 300 years recording to the Australian miner Lucapa Diamond Company.
 The stone, weighing 170 carat, has been named "Lulo Rose" after the Lulo alluvial diamond mine, where it was found.